iosonobert/pyDIWASP/README.md

 conversion of diwasp package (DIWASP: DIrectional WAve SPectrum analysis Version 1.4) for python converted from https://github.com/metocean/diwasp

+Many of the functions were not ported over originally.

 ## Toolbox contents:
 ### Main functions:
+#### Functions originally ported over
 - dirspec.m           Main function for directional wave analysis
-- readspec.m          Reads in DIWASP format spectrum files
 - writespec.m         Writes DIWASP format spectrum files
 - plotspec.m          Plots DIWASP spectrums
-- testspec.m          Testing function for the estimation methods
+- infospec.m          Returns information about a directional spectrum

+#### Functions now ported over
+- readspec.m          Reads in DIWASP format spectrum files

+#### Functions not ported over
 - makespec.m          Makes a fake spectrum and generates fake data for testing dirspec.m
-- infospec.m          Returns information about a directional spectrum
 - data_structures.m   is a help file describing the new Version 1.1 data structures
+- testspec.m          Testing function for the estimation methods

+#### New functions
+- readID.py

 ## Private functions (some can be used as stand alone functions):
 ### The transfer functions